G4me4u/g4mengine/README.md

 The first thing we'll need to do is create a new class, which extends the Application class in the G4mEngine.
 The Application class can be seen as the main class of the program.
-It is here where the main loop will be managed and functions like *tick* and *render* will be called.
+It is here where the main loop will be managed and functions like *tick* and *render* will be called - but you don't have to worry about that too much.
 It should be noted, that the Application class is abstract and has to be sub-classed by your own implementation.

 ```java
 package com.mydomain.firstapp;